Guides

 If you’ve ever worked with payment card information, you’ll know that the greatest challenge is meeting the strict compliance requirements that apply to its collection, storage and use.

-Evervault Inputs are easy to integrate premade UI components that allow you to be fully compliant just by meeting SAQ A requirements.
+Evervault UI Components are easy to integrate premade components that allow you to be fully compliant just by meeting SAQ A requirements.

-Evervault Inputs is available in our client-side SDKs.
-Card details encrypted with Inputs can be processed or shared with third parties using Functions, Cages or Outbound Relay.
+The Evervault Card UI Component is available in our client-side SDKs.
+Encrypted card details can be processed or shared with third parties using Functions, Enclaves or Outbound Relay.

 Getting Started

-Adding Inputs to a React application can be done in fewer than 10 lines of code.
-To get started with Inputs, you will need:
+Adding UI Components to a React application can be done in fewer than 10 lines of code.
+To get started, you will need:

-As with all Evervault encrypted data, the card details you encrypt with Inputs will only be usable by other Evervault products within the same app — so make sure that you use the right API Key by checking the App name under the App overview.
+As with all Evervault encrypted data, the card details you encrypt with Inputs will only be usable by other Evervault Primitives within the same App — so make sure that you use the right API Key by checking the App name under the App overview.

 Creating a Demo App with React